 Without strings in our public elementary schools, students have very limited opportunity (if any) to learn or play with other string students, short of private lessons.
-Don’t get me wrong, I believe studying an instrument with one experienced teacher every week is necessary and important…but I liken the problem to what might happen if, say, aspiring young soccer players only practiced one-on-one with with their coach and never played a single game.
-They would never actually understand what it means to be in a team sport that way.
-Playing in an orchestra is exactly the same!
+Don’t get me wrong, I believe studying an instrument with one experienced teacher every week is necessary and important…but I liken the challenge to what might happen if, say, aspiring young soccer players only practiced one-on-one every week with with their coach and never played a single game.

 My primary mission in founding Buckhead Strings is to provide an opportunity for elementary-age students to learn those critical team skills through learning how to play one of the four primary orchestral string instruments (violin, viola, cello, and bass) in a fun and relaxed group setting.
 As well, we take the classroom experience one step further by inviting a variety of guest performers, teachers, and other special surprises into the class.
 Learning an instrument can truly be fun!